 You have been diagnosed with acute kidney injury.
 This means that your kidneys are not working properly.
 When both kidneys are healthy, they help filter out fluid and waste from the blood and body.
-Acute kidney injury has many causes including urinary blockages, infection, lack of enough blood supply, and medications that can injure kidneys.
-In some cases, acute kidney injury is temporary, lasting several days to a few months, because the kidney has the capacity to repair itself.
-But, it may also result in chronic kidney disease or end stage renal failure.
+Acute kidney injury has many causes.
+These include urinary blockages, infection, lack of enough blood supply, and medicines that can injure kidneys.
+In some cases, acute kidney injury is short-term (temporary), lasting several days to a few months.
+This is because the kidney can repair itself.
+But acute kidney injury can also result in chronic kidney disease or end stage renal failure.
 Here are some instructions for you to follow as you recover.

-Follow any instructions for eating and drinking given to you by your doctor.
+Follow any instructions for eating and drinking given to you by your healthcare provider.

-Drink less fluid, if instructed by your doctor.
+Drink less fluid, if instructed by your healthcare provider.

 Keep a record of everything you eat and drink.